-Communists understand clearly that the Negroes, around whom have been built a special caste system and brutal persecutions based on the color line, can only attain full equality with other peoples of the world by a struggle against the white ruling class, against which the white workers are also struggling.
-The struggle of the mass of Negroes in the Black Belt of the South against semi-feudal exploitation and ruling class tyranny can be effective only insofar as it is directed along the lines of a struggle for the right of self-determination, a part of the general struggle for Negro rights.
-By this is meant the right of the Negroes in the stretch of land known as the Black Belt, where they are in the majority, to rule themselves within their own state boundaries and determine their relationship to other governments, especially the United States government, including the right of separation if so desired.
+Communists understand clearly that the Negroes, who suffer super-exploitation and persecution as an oppressed people or nationality, can only attain full equality with other peoples of the world by a struggle against the white ruling class, against which the white workers are also struggling.
+The struggle of the mass of Negroes in the Black Belt of the South against semi-feudal exploitation and ruling class tyranny can be effective only insofar as it is directed along the lines of a struggle for the right of self-determination, without which full equal rights are impossible.
+By this is meant the right of the Negroes in the stretch of land known as the Black Belt, to exercise governmental authority over this entire territory and determine their relationship to other governments, especially the United States government, including the right of separation if so desired.
 This necessarily includes the demand for the withdrawal of the armed forces of American imperialism from this territory.

-So sharp is the suppression of the credit and tenant system in the Black Belt that the struggle of the rural Negro masses for even the slightest improvement in their conditions must necessarily follow the path of a struggle for the right of self-determination, without which the oppression of caste and tenantry cannot be wiped out.
+So sharp is the suppression of the credit and tenant system in the Black Belt that the struggle of the rural Negro masses for even the slightest improvement in their conditions must necessarily follow the path of a struggle for the right of self-determination, without which the exploitation of the tenant system cannot be wiped out.